yojimbo87/Eastern/README.md

   - Database records count (DB_COUNTRECORDS)
   - Add cluster to database (DATACLUSTER_ADD)
   - Remove cluster from database (DATACLUSTER_REMOVE)
-  - Count of records in clusters (DATACLUSTER_COUNT)
+  - Count of records in range of clusters (DATACLUSTER_COUNT)
   - Data range of records in cluster (DATACLUSTER_DATARANGE)
+  - Count of records in cluster (COUNT)

 TODO
 ----